Flexible working hours

 What does agreeing on fixed working hours mean?

 Fixed working hours determine the latest time when employees may arrive and the earliest time when they may leave.
 The employer is not allowed to require any employee to perform work outside the agreed fixed working hours.
-The fixed working hours may be no more than the regular working hours minus the agreed flexible period.
+When flexible working hours are applied, the regular working hours are decreased or increased by the flexible period which can be a maximum of three hours.
+For example, if regular working time per day is eight hours and the agreed flexible period is three hours, the fixed working time is five hours.

 A feasible solution is to set the fixed working hours to that part of the regular working hours that is considered necessary for the appropriate performance of the work.
 This may involve staff meetings or manning a customer service.